FAQ: Grades PreK-2 School Program

 Has the program been scientifically evaluated?

-Yes, the curriculum has been "Program Evaluations" and proven to be highly effective.
-By administering the included Pre/Post Tests, schools/orgs can gauge the program's effectiveness on a local level.
+Yes, independently-conducted comprehensive program evaluations document the program's efficacy.
+See "Program Evaluations" for details.
+Also, by administering the included Pre/Post Tests, schools/orgs can gauge the program's effectiveness on a local level.

 How often is Think First & Stay Safe™ updated?